ashrafhadden/dracula-flat/README.md

 ![Dracula Flat Light (no contrast adjust) Screenshot](https://raw.githubusercontent.com/ashrafhadden/dracula-flat/master/screenshots/Dracula%20Flat%20Light%20(no%20contrast%20adjust).png)

-As it turns out, most dark theme colors only work for dark themes :man_shrugging: When you only switch the background and foreground, the syntax hightlighting colors are often left with very poor contrast.
+As it turns out, most dark theme colors only work for dark themes 🤷‍♂️ When you only switch the background and foreground, the syntax hightlighting colors are often left with very poor contrast.
 In the screenshot above, Yellow is nearly invisible.

 ### [Chroma.js](https://vis4.net/chromajs) to the rescue!